jonas-diete/wakify/README.md

 # About

  Our app allows the user to find a playlist that matches their mood.
-Wakify use the Spotiy API to search their log of playlist to match with how you are feeling.
+Wakify uses the Spotify API to search their log of playlists to match with how you are feeling.
 This app is in development.
 It currently runs on Expo Go using ReactNative.
 If you'd like to try this app or develop it futher feel free to scroll down to get started.

  # Our Team

- We are all Makers Bootcamp students, creating our final project.
-We had 2 weeks to develop this app and decide on out apps functionality.
-During our course we learnt Ruby,SQL, HTML, CSS, Javascript so learing ReactNative whilst creating an app was a rewarding learning curve and experience.
-To manage our tickets we used Trello and regularly has checkins and retros .
+We are all Makers Bootcamp students and built this app as our final project.
+We had 2 weeks to develop this app and decide on our app's functionality.
+During our course we learnt Ruby, SQL, HTML, CSS, Javascript so learning ReactNative whilst creating an app was a rewarding learning curve and experience.
+To manage our tickets we used Trello and regularly has checkins and retros.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=itsmosho&show_icons=true&theme=transparent)